rasor/rasor.github.io/content/2019/AzPractize.md

 It also takes a parameter (-delete:$false), so you can use the script to delete the resource group, when done.

-## Enable connect to AzDevOps repo
+## Enable connect from VSCode to AzDevOps repo

 I prefer to use SSH keys for authetication from editor (VSCode) to git-repo (Azure DevOps).
 You need to create a SSH public key and upload it to Azure DevOps - Guide: [Connect to your Git repos with SSH - Azure Repos](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)